• Skip to primary navigation

 2. Whisk together the flour, salt and baking powder, set aside.

-3. Using mixer, cream together the cold, cubed butter and sugar until smooth and creamy.
+3. Using a hand mixer or stand mixer, cream together the cold, cubed butter and sugar until smooth and creamy.
 Blend in the egg and both extracts.
 Gradually add the flour mixture and beat until just combined, scraping down the bowl, as needed, including the bottom.

 4. The dough will be crumbly, so knead it together with your hands as you scoop it out of the bowl until it comes together.